bingo-bango-corp/simsalabim-design/README.md

 ### BottomNav
 Wew, this one's a tad more complicated.

-`BottomNav` receives a `RouteList`, an array-like type that concludes of multiple `BingoRoutes`, each with an optional `BingoMeta` attribute.
+`BottomNav` receives a `RouteList`, an array-like type that consists of multiple `BingoRoutes`, each with an optional `BingoMeta` attribute.

 Each route can have a meta attribute called `topLevel`.
 If this is true, the route will appear in the Bottom Nav.
 If it is true, you will also need to set an `friendlyEmoji` (literally just an emoji), as well as a `friendlyName`.

-In order to use this component best, import `RouteList` in your `router.ts` file and export `routes` as a variable that you then pass to `new Router` too.
+In order to use this component best, import the `RouteList` type in your `router.ts` file and export `routes` as a variable that you then pass to `new Router`.
 This way, you can `import { routes }` in the view or component where you want to add this BottomNav.

 Then, simply add `BottomNav` where you want it, and pass two required props: `routes` (RouteList) and `currentRouteName` (`this.$route.name`).
 In order to make it actually do something, listen to `@navigate` and then — presumably — navigate to that route.